 It’s official!
 Surfing will debut as an Olympic Sport at the Tokyo 2020 games.
 The competition takes place at Shidashita Beach, 40 miles outside Toyko.
 Will you be watching?

 International Surfing Day is held annually during the third week of June.
 It celebrates the sport with an environmental focus on protecting the oceans.
-Celebrate with us on June 20 by renting a surfboard and heading out to ride those waves!
+Celebrate with us on June 17 by renting a surfboard or signing up for a surf lesson and heading out to ride those waves!
 Gnarly, dude!